Is Strapi Good in Terms of Performance?

 Built on Node.js

 Strapi is built on Node.js, which is known for its asynchronous, non-blocking nature.
 This makes it great for handling multiple requests efficiently.
-If you're running an application where many users are hitting your API simultaneously, Strapi can handle it well as long as your underlying infrastructure (like your server, database, etc.) is up to the task.
+If you’re running an application where many users are hitting your API simultaneously, Strapi can handle it well as long as your underlying infrastructure (like your server, database, etc.) is up to the task.
+Strapi's API-first approach and headless architecture facilitate seamless integration with existing systems, allowing businesses to utilize various front-end technologies while ensuring consistent user experiences across multiple channels.

 Query Performance